RULES HELP KEEP EVERYONE PLAYING FAIR!

-9. Credit lines: Upon approval of application for membership, each Member may be given a trade dollar line of credit with approval from EOA management.
+9. Credit lines: Member may be provided a trade dollar line of credit.
 EOA reserves the right to require that the Member complete a credit application and credit check with credit reporting bureaus to ascertain creditworthiness when credit line extensions are requested.
-This policy will be strictly adhered to by EOA and the Member requesting said credit.
 Simple interest of three percent (3%) per year in trade dollars will be charged on negative trade balances.
-EOA reserves the right to remove the Member’s credit line at its discretion.
+EOA reserves the right to remove the Member’s credit line at any time for any reason, at its sole discretion.
 Member credit limit is determined and thereafter adjusted by: (i) how well they treat others; (ii) length of time in business and as member; (iii) how punctual they pay EOA fees; (vi) belief that they will remain in business long enough to repay credit; (v) member has made both an EOA purchase and sale; (vi) has auto-pay in place; (vii) and has been an EOA member in good standing for at least 6 months.
-Length of trade dollar credit is 6 months with 3 month reviews.
+Length of trade dollar credit is 6 months with 3-month reviews.
 Minimum monthly trade sales performance is 30% of outstanding debt.
-Under performance results in member being charged 25% of their outstanding negative trade dollar debt in cash, monthly until such debt is paid in full or until their minimum monthly trade sales performance is 30% of outstanding debt.
-Credit line may NOT be used by the Member to pay for legal fees in connection with a bankruptcy proceedings.
+Under performance results in member being charged 25% of their outstanding negative trade dollar debt in cash each month until such debt has been paid in full, or until Member’s minimum monthly trade sales performance is or exceeds 30% of their outstanding debt.

 10. Obtaining Account Balances: EOA will not inform third parties as to others EOA account balances, with the exception that EOA will, if asked by seller if potential buyer has enough trade dollars for an expected sale, EOA will provide such answer.
 EOA will not simply give out member’s account balances to none associated entities, however EOA will, upon request, provide the following assurances: (i) Member does not pose a risk of non-payment, and EOA guarantees such payment up to a specified amount, for a specified time period; or (ii) EOA will get back to requester, giving EOA time to inquire into buyer’s expected EOA sales activities, and other involved EOA events.
 Before giving their response; or (iii) EOA will respond in the affirmative, and offer to put buyer’s specified trade dollar amount into escrow for future payment of said obligation.
 See Escrow Accounts for more information.